joinpursuit/Pursuit-Core-iOS-New-York-Times-Bestsellers/README.md

 # APIs

-There is one API needed for this app:
+There is Two API's needed for this app:

 - NYT API